YangYongbo716/My-PCB-Learning-Record/06-actuators/README.md

 [Pokemon Go](https://pokemongolive.com/?hl=en) : It's an AR mobile game encourage people to go to real world to capture virtual pokemon, which is a good example that uses medium to build a better bond between human and nature.

+#### My Idea:
+This make me think about "citywalk", which is a popular activity this year.

 ## Documentation
 Describe the work you did to complete the assignment